inventables/grassist/README.md

   3. The lawnmower does not leave the bounds of the yard.
   4. The lawnmower and landscaping do not get damaged.

-We have a [Jasmine](http://jasmine.github.io/2.0/introduction.html) test suite with some failing tests.
+We have a [Jest](https://facebook.github.io/jest/) test suite with some failing tests.
 Your task is to get them all passing.

-To run the tests, open **jasmine/SpecRunner.html** in your browser.
+To run the tests, install the required dependencies with `npm install` and then run `npm test`.